right9code/right9ov/01 - BACKEND/_DummyPDFs/The Passport -- Chase Hughes -- ( WeLib.org )/The Passport -- Chase Hughes -- ( WeLib.md

 8. Are you a drug dealer?
 9. "My mom would SOOO not approve of you.
 You are t-r-o-u-b-le...did I spell that right?"
 10. If you ever come out with me, I'm wearing a fake mustache!
 11. You're not really my type, but I'd bet you'd be an awesome shopping buddy.
-You could pick out all my outfits and stuff.
+You could pick out all my outfits and stuff.How good are you at fashion?

----

-# CHASE HUGHES

-How good are you at fashion?
 12. If you were a lesbian, would you convert for George Clooney?
 13. You know that you and I would never get along...and I would win all the fights, too!
 14. If she asks where you are from, tell her you were cryogenically frozen and you're actually from the sixties.
 Start using words like groovy and hip.